The Simplicity of Faith

 Three times—each one corresponding to one of Peter’s three betrayals—Peter confirms that he does indeed love Jesus.

-That’s the essential requirement of faith: To love Jesus, and follow him.
+That’s the essential requirement of Jesus, the simplicity of faith: To love Jesus, and follow him.
 It’s that simple.